 #1 – Customer Support is not Dark Social

-When a brand is interacting with the potential client on a private channel (e.g. Facebook Messenger), this is simply a good old customer support… happening on a messaging app.
+When a brand is interacting with a potential client on a private channel (e.g. Facebook Messenger), this is simply a good old customer support… happening on a messaging app.

 If I want to be generous, because a visitor lands on a chat app, I can call it Landing Page Optimization, since it provides a great way to engage with the visitor instantly in real-time.